 One thing a good trainer will do is something called a postural assessment.
 “We look to see how you sit, how you stand, how you walk,” says Joshua Margolis, ACE, a personal trainer and founder of Mind Over Matter Fitness in New York City.
 “Over life, we all develop these postural imbalances.
 Maybe you carry a child on one hip.
 Maybe you carry a bag on one shoulder.
 These imbalances that arise as a result can often trigger pain in the back, hips, knees, and shoulders.”

-Margolis often recommends several simple, safe stretches that can alleviate pain in the back and other joints.
+Margolis often recommends several simple, safe stretches that can help alleviate pain in the back and other joints.

 Lie on your back on a carpeted floor or mat.
 Rest your legs on a couch, chair, or ottoman, so that your legs from the heels to the back of the knees are completely supported.
 “You’re in the same position you would be if you were sitting in a chair, but now the pressure on your spine is completely displaced,” Margolis explains.